 How diabetes can affect your eyes

 Diabetic eye disease (diabetic retinopathy) results from reduced blood flow to the light-sensing nerve layer of the eye (retina).
 Over time, there is formation of fragile and leaky new blood vessels and nerve layer swelling.
-These changes can progress to blindness if not identified early and treated, say doctors at the
+These changes can progress to blindness if not identified early and treated, says

 Diabetes affects the peripheral and central retina in different ways: